ashutoshmjain/gita/src/mathuraChap07.md

 `Maharishi` placed the statue in his room at waist height.

 Every night he lit a small fire and sat in front of the statue.
-On twenty fist night - the night of full moon - he must have stared for over an hour.
-Seeking for resolve.
+On twenty fist night - the night of full moon - he must have stared for over an hour - seeking resolve.
 He didn't know when he slipped into a trance.
 His eyes half closed, and lips murmuring.
-To an outsider it appeared as if he was chanting a `mantra`, but  he was talking to his father - a first of his life - after spending fifty years in the dark.
+To an outsider it appeared as if he was chanting a `mantra`, but  he was talking to his father - a first of his life - after spending fifty years unhinged!

 `Sakti Muni` appeared younger and strong - `Maharishi` himself felt frail. `Sakti's` long hair well-made while his own felt unkempt.
-He almost wanted to sit down when `Sakti` held his hand.
+He wanted to sit down to shoulder the weight of the moment when `Sakti` held his hand.
 He felt energy flowing into his chest. `Maharishi` felt compassion for everything around.
-He felt thankful for the trees and air and earth beneath his feet as he looked down to find nothing.
+He felt thankful for the trees and air -  and the earth beneath his feet as he looked down to find nothing!

 Where am I? - he asked !
 But he didn't get a response other than a big smile on `Sakti's` face.